soulwire/sketch.js/README.md

 		}
 	}

-Touches and mouse position are stored in the sketch for access outside event handlers.
+Touches and mouse position are also stored in the sketch for access outside event handlers.

 	ctx.draw = function() {
 		for ( var i = 0, n = ctx.touches.length; i < n; i++ ) {